Assload of asses.

 “The credit offered is the support available through this program and doesn’t include covered shipping.
 If you’d prefer not to use it, no problem at all.
 There’s no obligation to accept.

 It began with my decision to participate in a Zwift group ride outside of the RIOT squad.
 It was a 75km ride, which would typically take me about 2 and a half hours to complete, thus boring myself to tears.
-Maybe a group ride would make it more interesting, I pondered.
+I wanted to get an endurance ride in and pondered whether a group ride would make it more interesting.
 You can send short messages during these rides until your phone’s touchscreen gives up on registering your sweaty fingertips.

 I joined the ride just as the ride leader announced that there would be prizes for the male and female with the most sprint points.